grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/instrument-a-backend-plugin.md

 #### Reuse logger with certain key/value pairs

-If you want to log multiple messages and include certain key/value pairs without repeating your code everywhere you can create a new logger with arguments using the `With` method on your instantiated logger.
+You can log multiple messages and include certain key-value pairs without repeating your code everywhere.
+To do so, create a new logger with arguments using the `With` method on your instantiated logger.

 **Example:**